 Conclusion – fiat currency vs cryptocurrency

 This is why bitcoin has become very trustable for a future global monetary system.
 It is completely transparent as it is only dependent on consensus of its users and pure math.
-Fiat currency is based on debt, doesn’t have intrinsic value and isn’t as secure.
+Fiat currency comes in the form of paper notes and coins etc. It is based on debt, doesn’t have an intrinsic value and is less secure as compared to cryptocurrency.
+Its value and stability is highly associated with the stability of the issuing authority and the supply and demand relationship.
+As this currency is not backed by a solid physical commodity, it is highly prone to inflation.